Akshayshinde2911/Customer-Support-Ticket-Analysis/README.md

 # Customer Support Ticket Analytics Project

 ## 📌 Project Overview
-This project analyzes **customer support tickets** to gain insights into ticket trends, agent performance, resolution efficiency, and tag/category patterns.
+This project analyzes customer support tickets to gain insights into ticket trends, agent performance, resolution efficiency, and patterns of tags and categories.
-It uses **SQL** for data modeling, cleaning, and transformation, and **Power BI** for creating an interactive dashboard.
+It utilizes **SQL** for data modeling, cleaning, and transformation, and **Power BI** for creating interactive dashboards.
 The goal is to demonstrate **end-to-end data analytics skills** — from database design to dashboard storytelling.

 ---